rjsf-team/react-jsonschema-form/docs/contributing.md

 ## Releasing

-To release, go to the master branch and then create a new branch with the version number:
+To release, go to the master branch and then create a new branch with the version number (minus the `v` prefix of the version, otherwise lerna fails to push tags):

 ```bash
 git checkout -b v0.5.7